High-performance production process

 5. Finishing a timber-frame construction

 Timber-frame construction is a dry construction technique.
-Timber cladding and ceiling and wall panelling are added once the frame is assembled.
+Timber cladding, wood ceilings and interior wood panelling are added once the frame is assembled.
 Our high-quality QuickClip® profiles speed up building further.
 Clips are pre-mounted on aluminium joists, so wooden boards can be easily clicked into place.
 The absence of visible nails adds to the natural beauty of the timber-frame house.

 Carpentier’s construction kits for prefab homes represent incredible time savings between design and delivery with no additional investment in equipment.
 In other words: builders can deliver top-quality products while also saving time and money.